smartlegionlab/github_repos_backup_tools/README.md

 > ATTENTION!
 Before running the application, you must generate an ssh key for GitHub on your system and add it to your GitHub account.

+> You can use a ready-made tool: [github-ssh-key](https://github.com/smartlegionlab/github-ssh-key/) or:

 - `ssh-keygen -t ed25519 -C "email@gmail.com"` Replace with your email.
 - `eval "$(ssh-agent -s)"`
 - `ssh-add ~/.ssh/id_ed25519`